+Good day everyone!
 My name is Lily.
 I am 32 years old.
-I am a Filipina presently working and living here in Turkey.
+I am a Filipina presently living and working in Turkey.
 I came in Turkey in 1993 and since then I have been working as a house keeper/nanny.
 I had four long term employers and some part time jobs during all these years.

 The salary is good so I think it’s what I should like best with my job, next is that, I get to travel from time to time…(all expense paid) and of course I get to meet more ‘interesting’ people .
 I love children so it’s a real plus if I work with small kids.

 It was never easy to live away from my family and of course it’s a lot difficult to live with other people with a very different point of view from me and a very different culture.
 It takes sometime to adjust with the environment and family I lived/worked with.

 In our family (culture), children are taught to respect, love and obey others, especially the elders (even if they are not relatives).
 These 3 are what I really want to share the children I look after.
 And also to be happy for small blessings and another is to learn how to respect the ‘Grace’ of ‘God’.

 In the morning I prepare the children for school, when they leave then it’s time for me to divide my time doing household chores from cleaning, cooking and ironing until they get back home again… But because there is another ‘angel’ at home, then we go for morning walks, playing and eating then when she sleeps that’s when I can do works at home.

 Other days there are more works than the others, other days I can even go online during daytime because I don’t have that much to do.
 When the children gets home, (sometimes) I help with their home works, then it’s shower time, dinner, bed time for them and me to finish with the kitchen…it’s actually very easy because the children are used of doing all these routines so it’s easy for all of us.